hypi-universe/docs-legacy/content/getting-started.md

 <li><a href="/references/api-gateway">API Gateway for interoperability</a></li>
 <li><a href="/references/workflow">webhooks</a></li>
 </ul>

 The above is tip of the iceberg.
-You can also see how to integrate Hypi with a <a href="https://hypi.io/2020/10/12/how-to-build-react-native-app-and-integrate-it-with-hypi-io/">native react app here.</a> Hypi is easy to set up and easy to use. <a href="/getting-started/angular">Here</a> you will learn how to make request to your APIs and more.
+See how to integrate Hypi with a [native react app](https://hypi.io/2020/10/12/how-to-build-react-native-app-and-integrate-it-with-hypi-io/).
+Hypi is easy to set up and easy to use.
+[Here](/getting-started/angular) you will learn how to set up an Angular project and make a request to your APIs and more.